Ninel Conde: Personal life

 From 1996 to 1998, she was married to Mexican actor Ari Telch.
 She and Telch have one daughter together: Sofía (born May 7, 1997).
 On December 7, 2007, Conde married her second husband, businessman Juan Zepeda.
 The couple separated in August 2013.
-It was reported in 2015 that the marriage to Zepeda has invalid as he was already married to María Sol Corral of Ecuador.
+It was reported in 2015 that the marriage to Zepeda was invalid as he was already married to María Sol Corral from Ecuador.
 It was reported in October 2013 that Conde was dating businessman Giovanni Medina.
 In April 2014, Conde announced that she and Medina were expecting a baby boy.
-On October 21, 2014 she gave birth to their son Emmanuel.
+On October 21, 2014, she gave birth to their son Emmanuel.
 Ninel Conde married her third husband Larry Ramos on October 28, 2020.
+Ninel Conde sued Anabel Hernández for moral damage, after Hernández published in a book that Conde had been in a relationship with the Mexican drug trafficker Arturo Beltrán Leyva, who died in 2009.
+Conde lost the lawsuit in 2024.